 What can we do to aid the action of MMC & Misconception No1

-The use of a Prokenitic here can be very helpful.
+The use of a Prokinetic here can be very helpful.
 A prokinetic is an agent that by definition can amplify and co-ordinate gastrointestinal motility

-A Prokeinetic amplifies and co-ordinates the downward movement of the different segments or chambers of the GI tract.
-For example, in terms of the stomach: - to open the lower pyloric sphincter and close the upper lower esophageal sphincter.
+A Prokinetic amplifies and co-ordinates the downward movement of the different segments or chambers of the GI tract.
+For example, in terms of the stomach: - to open the lower pyloric sphincter and close the upper lower oesophageal sphincter.

 And then of course to amplify and stimulate the MMC to clear bacteria from the small intestine.